-- 7.1 There shall be a period of at least five (5) years where the organization has not been directly or indirectly involved in conversion prior to eligibility for FSC forest management certification. - 7.2 A standardized process to determine overall conservation, restoration and remedy requirements based on: - a) Environmental harms specific to: - i) Size of the converted area; - ii) Quality, including levels of degradation, of the converted area; - iii) Environmental values lost4 including in the broader landscape.
+- 7.1.
+There shall be a period of at least five (5) years where the organization has not been directly or indirectly involved in conversion on the management unit prior to eligibility for FSC forest management certification.

+- 7.2.
+A standardized process to determine overall conservation, restoration and remedy requirements based on:

+- a.
+Environmental harms specific to:

+- i.
+Size of the converted area;

+- ii.
+Quality, including levels of degradation, of the converted area;

+- iii.
+Environmental values lost5 including in the broader landscape.

+- b.
+Social harms related to:

+- i.
+Social, cultural values and livelihoods lost;

+- ii.
+Ecosystem services;

+- iii.
+Human rights;

+- iv.
+Workers Rights.